lukewtom93/easy-moto/README.md

 # Easy Moto

-Easy Moto is a motorcycle training service where individuals can learn to ride and accuare licences in a safe environment, taught by our experienced and certified instructors.
-Also a social accpect is prevalent, where we encourage comunity rides and social meet ups.
-The site is designed to lay out the structure of how to get a motorcycle licence and supply support for future hobbiest through the Easy Rider Club.
+Easy Moto is a motorcycle training service where individuals can learn to ride and acquire licenses in a safe environment, taught by our experienced and certified instructors.
+Also, a social aspect is prevalent, where we encourage community rides and social meet-ups.
+The site is designed to lay out the structure of how to get a motorcycle license and supply support for future hobbyists through the Easy Rider Club.

 ## Credits